[Sunset of San Stefanos]

 This is another favourite; I get great pleasure from walking the beaches, through the olive groves and over the ridge to Arillas.
 It is advisable to take a bottle of water, a hat and a mobile phone if going off the beaten track (although signal is sometimes a little hit and miss!).
 Please also watch where you walk as Greek fields and crops are not always obvious.

-One of the simple walks takes you along the road north towards Avliotes, a walk of a couple of miles.
-Most of the time, once you leave San Stefanos, you are walking in the shade of trees.
-Some care is needed because the road is fairly busy but not by British standards.
-From the road you get views to the sea, through olive groves and when you get to the village; the church, the village square and many old houses on the back lanes of the town are well worth it!
+One of the simples walks takes you along the road north towards Avliotes a walk of a couple of miles.
+Most of the time once you leave San Stefanos you are walking in the shade of trees.
+Some care is needed because the road is fairly busy but not by british standards.
+From the road you get views to the sea, through Olive groves and when you get to the village; the church, the village square and many old houses on the back lanes of the town, well worth it!.

 Boating